David Jeffrey Ljung Madison

 - Computer Languages

-At one time I've used the following languages: Lisp, Basic,
+At one time I've even used the following languages: Lisp, Basic,

 I generally require only two days to learn a new language, and I gain